The Boyne Valley is situated in the east of Ireland and

 Audio tour - Listen to the incredible story of the Boyne Valley

-So memorable in ancient history and so rich in monuments of the past is it ... that the history of Ireland might be written in tracing its banks.
+So memorable in ancient history and so rich in monuments of the past ... that the history of Ireland might be written in tracing its banks.

 - William Wilde, The Beauties of the Boyne (1849)